 So what potential problems should be considered in a premortem when a potential acquisition is on the table?

-Here’s a quick list of ten things to get you started:
+Here’s a quick list of nine things to get you started:

 - The reasons for, and benefits of, the merger/acquisition are not clearly articulated to staff in a way that is meaningful to them, causing confusion and disengagement.